Coast-to-coast: San Francisco to Savannah (Part 11)

 Coast-to-coast: San Francisco to Savannah (Part 19)

-April 19, 2024 Coast-to-coast: San Francisco to Savannah (Part 19) By Simon J. Lau This morning we visited Rock City Garden, located atop Lookout Mountain in Georgia.
+This morning we visited Rock City Garden, located atop Lookout Mountain in Georgia.
 It’s known for its sweeping vistas and unique rock formations.
 There are narrow passageways among moss-covered boulders and bridges that meander throughout the garden.
 I really enjoyed walking through these narrow pathways!
-Although, at times, it was so narrow it was difficult for me to pass (I was carrying a lot of gear […]
+Although, at times, it was so narrow it was difficult for me to pass (I was carrying a lot of gear including a backpack, side bag, DSLR camera, and leading Bruno).
+It made me wonder what would happen if I were just a few pounds heavier.
+Yikes!

 Continue Reading